 - Single Woman Seeks Good Man: All of my love interests happened to be nice guys.

 - I did have a huge crush on Sokka.
-If it wasn't for him currently dating Suki, I'd have probably kissed him until our lungs gave out.
+If it wasn't for him currently dating Suki, after Ozai went down and the war was over, I'd have probably kissed him until our lungs gave out.